calypsonet/keyple-website/content/docs/developer-guide/calypso-application.md

  * The Software Version number
  * The Software Revision number

-Calypso SAM fields are populated by analysis of the ATR within a CardSelectionResponse obtained through the process of a SAM selection.
+Calypso SAM fields are populated by analysis of the ATR within a CardSelectionResponse obtained through the SAM selection process.

 ```java
     ...